-Business continuity planning often centers on large-scale disasters—tornadoes, floods, hurricanes, etc. More and more, however, cyber threats have become a major focus point for business continuity and disaster recovery (BCDR) planning, which is why cybersecurity must be accounted for in your strategy.
+Business continuity planning often centers on large-scale disasters—tornadoes, floods, hurricanes, etc. More and more, however, cyber threats have become a major focus point for business continuity and disaster recovery (BCDR) planning, which is why cybersecurity must be accounted for in your business continuity strategy too.

 Both small and large businesses can have difficulty recovering from the costs of major downtime events, so being prepared to return to normal operations as quickly as possible is essential.

-Multiple consecutive incidents may not even be survivable businesses without a solid recovery plan in place, making it crucial to prepare for the worst.
+Multiple consecutive incidents may not even be survivable businesses without a solid recovery plan in place, making it crucial to prepare for the worst point in time.